 You can tag assets for both rack servers and for chassis.
-For tagging assets for chassis, see Tagging Assets for Cisco UCS S3260 Rack Server, on page 162.
+For tagging assets for chassis, see Tagging Assets for Cisco UCS S3260 Rack Server, on page 160.
 Perform this procedure when you want to tag an asset.

-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Rack Groups page, click Rack Servers.
+Step 1Choose Systems > Inventory and Fault Status.Step 2On the Rack Groups page, click Rack Servers.
 Note You can also select any sub group under Rack Groups in the Inventory and Fault Status pane.

-- Step 3 Select the server you want to tag. - Step 4 From the More Actions drop-down list, choose Asset Tag.

-Asset Tag option is available only from Cisco IMC release 3.0.(1c) onwards.
+Step 3 Select the server you want to tag.
+Step 4 From th From the More Actions drop-down list, choose Asset Tag.
+Note You can also right-click and choose the option.
+Step 5 Click Submit.
+Note Asset Tag option is available only from Cisco IMC release 3.0.(1c) onwards.
 For lower version platforms, the Asset Tag column in the Rack Groups page displays a blank entry.